Merrimack Valley People for Peace

 We condemn all forms of terrorism.
 Further, we believe that war and oppression are acts of terror because they victimize innocent civilians in overwhelming numbers.
 The best way to fight terrorism, therefore, is not to participate in it by waging war but, instead, to respect global human rights and work to reduce the economic and social conditions that cause poverty and injustice in the world.

-We continue to believe that non-violence and non-military actions – through grassroots activities, diplomacy, and international law – are the best means of settling local, regional, and global differences.
+We believe that it is imperative to use non-violence and non-military actions - through grassroots activities, diplomacy, and international law - to settle local, regional,

-We call for the end of all U. S. military engagement in Iraq, including all permanent bases, and the cessation of military activity in Afghanistan through a negotiated peace.
+We call for the end of all US military engagement in Iraq and Afghanistan, including all permanent bases.

 We believe that our country does not have the right to global military supremacy, the right to preemptively attack any sovereign nation assumed to be a potential threat, or the right to first use of nuclear weapons.

-We denounce U. S. dominance as the leading supplier of weapons in the international arms market, often to undemocratic regimes and gross abusers of human rights.
+We denounce US practice of being the world's largest supplier of weapons at home and abroad, often to undemocratic regimes and gross abusers of human rights.

 We denounce the manufacture and use of depleted uranium weapons.
-Their use in Iraq in the Gulf Wars I & II, Kuwait, Bosnia, Kosovo, and Afghanistan has brought untold harm to people (all troops, including our own, innocent civilians, and the unborn) and caused extensive damage to the environment.
+Their use in Iraq in the Gulf Wars I & II, Kuwait, Bosnia, Kosovo, and Afghanistan has brought untold harm to people (all troops, including our own, innocent civilians, and the unborn) and caused extensive damage to the environment now and into the future.

 We support the establishment of a cabinet level Department of Peace.